 Of course, this isn’t the only difference, but it affects the others.
 For example, another key difference is placement within a room.
 Sound blocking materials are built into a wall, ceiling, or floor.
 Sound absorbing materials go in cavities or within the room itself.

-Where You’d Use Sound Absorbing Materials
+When to Use Sound Absorbing Materials

 You’d find sound absorbing materials in the following places.